McMasterRS/lm_web-security/sso.md

 ## Install identity and MUI packages
 The azure identity related `npm` packages must be installed in the project to enable user authentication.
 We will also make use of the Material UI (MUI) library for styling and components.

-Add the `msal-react` and `msal-browser` packages to your project using the following command:
+Add the `msal-react` and `msal-browser` packages to your project by `cd`-ing into your `client` directory and running the following command:

 ```bash
 npm install @azure/msal-browser @azure/msal-react